Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

-The archetypal example is the $\pi N$ $\sigma$-term, because it probes the role of quark masses in the total mass of the nucleon.
-This is actually the first system where the low-energy theorem was introduced.
-There are many phenomenological determinations~\cite{Koch:1982pu,Gasser:1988jt,Gasser:1990ce,Gasser:1990ap,Fettes:2000xg,Pavan:2001wz} and effective field theory based calculations~\cite{Fettes:2000xg,Alarcon:2011zs,Alarcon:2012nr,Fernando:2018jrz}, ranging from around $\simeq 40$ to $\simeq 70$ MeV, although several of these values are actually incompatible among themselves.
-Recently, a full dispersive analysis of $\pi N$ scattering was published in~\cite{Ditsche:2012fv,Hoferichter:2015dsa}.
-The authors used as their framework a system of hyperbolic dispersion relations similar to the ones described in this work, hence allowing for different extractions of the $\sigma$-term for different low energy inputs~\cite{Hoferichter:2015dsa,Hoferichter:2016ocj,RuizdeElvira:2017stg}.
-This approach produces the most robust and precise determination of such observable so far, at the same time as it allows to understand the tension that still exists coming from Lattice QCD determinations~\cite{Durr:2015dna,Yang:2015uis,Abdel-Rehim:2016won,Bali:2016lvx}.
-The whole approach is reviewed in~\cite{Hoferichter:2015dsa}.
+The archetypal example is the $\pi N$ $\sigma$-term, because it probes the role of quark masses in the total mass of the nucleon (see \cite{Alarcon:2021dlz} for an up-to-date pedagogical and historical introduction).
+This is actually the system for which the low-energy theorem was first introduced in \cite{Cheng:1970mx}, although it was later corrected in \cite{Brown:1971pn}.
+There are many phenomenological determinations~\cite{Koch:1982pu,Gasser:1988jt,Gasser:1990ce,Gasser:1990ap,Fettes:2000xg,Pavan:2001wz} and effective-field-theory-based calculations~\cite{Fettes:2000xg,Alarcon:2011zs,Alarcon:2012nr,Ditsche:2012fv,Hoferichter:2015dsa,Hoferichter:2016ocj,RuizdeElvira:2017stg,Fernando:2018jrz}.
+Generically, modern phenomenological data-driven determinations cluster around a value of $\simeq 60$ MeV.
+However, there is some tension with modern lattice-QCD calculations~\cite{Durr:2015dna,Yang:2015uis,Abdel-Rehim:2016won,Bali:2016lvx,Borsanyi:2020bpd}, which favor a value closer to $\simeq 40$ MeV \footnote{While this manuscript was under referee's revision, a new Lattice-QCD determination was published~\cite{Gupta:2021ahb}, which value is compatible with the dispersive determinations.}.
+For our purposes, the most interesting study is the dispersive analysis of $\pi N$ scattering in \cite{Ditsche:2012fv,Hoferichter:2015dsa} since the authors used as their framework a system of hyperbolic dispersion relations similar to the ones described in this work, hence allowing for robust extractions of the $\pi K$ $\sigma$-term for different low energy inputs~\cite{Hoferichter:2015dsa,Hoferichter:2016ocj,RuizdeElvira:2017stg}.

 Since our dispersive formalism is very similar, it is straightforward to apply it to calculate the $\pi K$ $\sigma$-term~\cite{Gasser:2000wv,Frink:2002ht}, setting $H=K$.
 Let us first define the scalar form-factor of the kaon, $\Gamma_K(t)$, as: